jwhitebored/statspal/README.md

 #Have some data with 1-dimensional shape, for example,

-from statspal.predict import predict, predict_max, keys
+import scipy #Not a dependency, but you could add this to your python environment from statspal.predict import predict, predict_max, keys

 data = scipy.stats.poisson.rvs(mu=3, size=1000)

-output = predict.predict(data) #returns the activations of the output layer of the neural network
+output = predict(data) #returns the activations of the output layer of the neural network

-predicted_distribution = predict.predict_max(a, True) #returns the most activated output
+predicted_distribution = predict_max(a, True) #returns the most activated output

-keys = predict.keys() #shows which outputs correspond to which distribution
+distribution_key = keys() #shows which outputs correspond to which distribution

 #alternatively you can plot the prediction